Be specific as phrases like "business plan" may list dozens of links.

 individual words may appear anywhere, and in any order, within the document.

-Example: "new business strategy"
+Example: "business strategy"

 Use plus (+) or minus (-)

-selected.
 Use a plus sign when your search term or phrase must appear in the

 search results.
 Use a minus sign to indicate undesirable term(s).
-The plus sign
+The

-results, and a minus sign indicates that a word or phrase must be absent in the
+in the search results, and a minus sign indicates that a word or phrase must

-search results.
+be absent in the search results.

 Note: A phrase must be contained within quotation marks.
 Leave no